pe5er/m0swn.uk/notes.md

 *Back to the powerpoint*

 # 15 - Antenna Design
 The next section of the project was to design the antennas.
-2 main different types we used, a directional Yagi antenna and an Omnidirectional quarter wave groundplane antenna.
+2 main different types we used, a directional Yagi antenna on the ground station and an Omnidirectional quarter wave groundplane antenna on the balloon.
 Both designs were validated in the 4nec2 antenna modelling program, which produced these 3D gain plots.
 You can see the major lobe in the Yagi in this image

 # 16 - Antenna Design
-and this image shows how the groundplane antenna radiates mostly upwards
+and this image shows how the groundplane antenna radiates towards the ground, as this antenna is mounted on the bottom of the payload

 # 17 - Ground Station Setup - Live Demo
 *Switch to demo*